This stain on Modi govt's legacy will never wash off: Cong over release of Bilkis case convicts | Politics

 ''There are many compromises in politics.
 But the BJP has made the greatest compromise of all; a sacrifice of the last shred of conscience that separated them from those craven and venal elements who prize solely their own political survival over all else.''
 The case being sub-judice, public opinion and public conscience are no less important.
 The Modi government must answer in the court of the people, the Congress spokesperson said.

-''Why has the Modi Government, despite the objections of senior officials, sought to grant preferential treatment to individuals convicted of so reprehensible, horrific and heinous a crime?'' the Congress leader asked Has the government decided to pardon all convicted rapists and child murderers who have served a certain period?
+''Why has the Modi government, despite the objections of senior officials, sought to grant preferential treatment to individuals convicted of so reprehensible, horrific and heinous a crime?'' the Congress leader asked Has it decided to pardon all convicted rapists and child murderers who have served a certain period?
 With what face will it now oppose demands for parole which cite this precedent, he posed.

 Singhvi also asked if such treatment be granted to all individuals who are accused of heinous offences or was this a limited-time offer contingent on the upcoming elections.